rywards/belarusian_regression/README.md

-# belarusian_regression
+# Belarusian Used Car Regression

+## In progress
-Regression model on belarusian used cars
+Regression model on belarusian used cars.

+## Technologies
+- Python
+- Tensorflow
+- pandas